 February 10, 2022 ~ Flutist Brian Dunning passed away ~ Among the first to fuse jazz and Irish traditional music.
 Especially acclaimed for the Alone Together album, a collaborative effort with guitarist Louis Stewart recorded live at the Peacock Theatre, Dublin, Ireland in 1979.
 Co-founding member of the trio Puck Fair.
 Best known as member of Nightnoise, with whom he recorded half a dozen albums starting with the band's 1987 Something Of Time sophomore album.
 Dunning also collaborated extensively with keyboardist Jeff Johnson, including on Vows off Johnson's 2000 Byzantium album, the song prominently featured in the Martin Scorcese Gangs Of New York film ~ Dunning was born in 1951

-February 10, 2021 ~ Jorge Scibona, commonly known as classical guitarist, composer Jorge Morel, passed away in Orlando, Florida, USA ~ Actively recording and performing from the late 1950s until his death in 2021.
+February 10, 2021 ~ Jorge Scibona, commonly known as classical guitarist, composer Jorge Morel, passed away in Orlando, Florida, USA ~ Actively recording and performing from the late-1950s until his death in 2021.
 Best known for his composition Suite Del Sur, dedicated to his wife Olga, premiered as soloist with the Los Angeles Philharmonic.
 Admired by peers from both the classical and jazz worlds including Pepe Romero, David Starobin, Carlos Barbosa-Lima, Ricardo Iznaola, and Chet Atkins with whom he would establish a lifelong friendship and mutual admiration, many of whom have performed or recorded his compositions ~ Scibona was born in 1931

 February 10, 2020 ~ Jazz, jazz fusion pianist, songwriter Lyle Mays, full name Lyle David Mays, passed away in Los Angeles, California, USA ~ Best known for his close association with Pat Metheny, longtime member of the Pat Metheny Group, co-writer and arranger on nearly of all the band's music.
 Has also led small ensembles backed by sidemen such as Marc Johnson, Peter Erskine, Eric Hochberg, Mark Walker, and Bob Sheppard.
-Also worked with Pedro Aznar, Betty Buckley, Igor Butman, Woody Herman, Mark Isham, Rickie Lee Jones, Nando Lauria, Bobby McFerrin, Joni Mitchell, Bob Moses, Steve Swallow, Toots Thielemans, Eberhard Weber, and others ~ Mays was born in 1953
+Also worked with Pedro Aznar, Betty Buckley, Igor Butman, Woody Herman, Mark Isham, Rickie Lee Jones, Nando Lauria, Bobby McFerrin, Joni Mitchell, Bob Moses, Steve Swallow, Toots Thielemans, and Eberhard Weber ~ Mays was born in 1953

 February 10, 2018 ~ Talent agent, label executive Troy Blakely passed away ~ Worked as tour manager for Mitch Ryder, and as assistant tour manager for Johnny Winter.
 As a talent agent Blakely has signed or represented artists such as Ted Nugent, Bob Seger, the Stooges, MC5, Nazareth, the Golden Earring, Canned Heat, Birtha, Lighthouse, the Raspberries, Blackfoot, Tim Buckley, Sammy Hagar, the Scorpions, Triumph, the Red Hot Chili Peppers, Poison, Boston, Faith No More, Alice In Chains, King's X, the Black Crowes, Y&T, Rush, Ozzy Osbourne, Iron Maiden, Robert Plant, Bret Michaels, Fleetwood Mac, the Go-Go's, Lenny Kravitz, Judas Priest, Zakk Wylde, Whitesnake, Black Label Society, RATT, Cinderella, Dokken, Sebastian Bach, and Lita Ford ~ Blakely was born in 1949

 February 10, 2014 ~ Shakuhachi player, composer Hozan Yamamoto passed away ~ Considered a virtuoso on the shakuhachi, a traditional bamboo flute.
 Rose to fame in the mid-1960s as one third of the Shakuhachi Sanbon Kai trio, alongside Reibo Aoki and Katsuya Yokoyama.
-Would go on to collaborate with a wide array of internationally known artists including Ravi Shankar, Helen Merrill, Gary Peacock, Karl Berger, Jean Pierre Rampal, and Chris Hinze ~ Yamamoto was born in 1937
+Would go on to collaborate with a wide array of internationally known artists including Ravi Shankar, Helen Merrill, Gary Peacock, Karl Berger, Jean-Pierre Rampal, and Chris Hinze ~ Yamamoto was born in 1937

 February 10, 2008 ~ Singer Amy Winehouse is the big winner at the 50th Grammy Awards, with six nominations and five wins including for Best New Artist and for Record of the Year for Rehab ~ Rehab, Winehouse's signature song and a top 10 hit on both sides of the Atlantic, would win her Grammy Awards for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
 Winehouse also won the Grammy for Best New Artist, and Best Pop Vocal Album for Back To Black.
 The singer's sophomore album was also nominated for Album of the Year, but lost to Herbie Hancock's River (The Joni Letters).
 Producer Mark Ronson would also win two Grammy Awards for his work with Winehouse